ttwag/EEC130AB-Electromagnetics/lecture/Electrostatics.md

 | Gauss' Law | $\oint_s \vec{E} \cdot d\vec{A} = \frac{Q}{\epsilon_0}$ | $\vec{\nabla} \cdot \vec{E} = \frac{\rho(\vec{r})}{\epsilon_0}$ |
 | Work Done | $\oint_c \vec{E} \cdot d\vec{l} = 0$ | $\vec{\nabla} \times \vec{E} = 0$ |

+## Questions
+* Can we apply Gauss' Law on a line or sheet that is not infinite in length?
+* Why do we always assume an infinite sheet of **uniform** charge?
+* What exactly is the Electric Flux Density